FasnaJF/ProductsAPI/README.md

-How To Set up Products API Project
+How To Set up Products API Project (Time Estimate: 2:30 hours)

 This project has been setup with docker for easy installation and configuration.